-Phil Roscoe is the Assistant Academy Manager and Head of Education and Welfare at Liverpool Football Club.
+Phil Roscoe is the head of education and welfare at Liverpool Football Club.

 This job sees him oversee the welfare, educational and holistic progression of the players from the Elite Development Squad, U18s and U9-U16 schoolboy programme and also assist the Academy Manager in the management commitments that occur within the Academy.